Boeing pleads not guilty to fraud charge in 737 MAX arraignment

 By Sheila Dang and David Shepardson

-Boeing’s chief safety officer, Mike Delaney, entered the not-guilty plea on behalf of the planemaker.
+Boeing’s chief safety officer, Mike Delaney, entered the not-guilty plea on behalf of the planemaker at a three-hour hearing.
 A not-guilty plea is standard in deferred prosecution agreements.

 U.S. District Judge Reed O'Connor last week ordered Boeing to appear to be arraigned after he ruled that people killed in the two Boeing 737 MAX crashes are legally considered "crime victims."

-The families want O'Connor to name an independent monitor to oversee Boeing's compliance; impose a standard condition that Boeing commit no new crimes; and disclose publicly as much as possible of the substance of Boeing’s corporate compliance efforts adopted since 2021.
+O'Connor imposed a standard condition that Boeing commit no new crimes but did rule on other conditions sought by the victims including a request he name an independent monitor to oversee Boeing's compliance; and disclose publicly as much as possible of the substance of Boeing’s corporate compliance efforts adopted since 2021.

-Boeing Chief Executive Dave Calhoun told CNBC Wednesday the planemaker did not object to the arraignment and expressed sympathy for the families.
+O'Connor asked the Justice Department to follow up with an answer to his question about whether there were instances of the government pushing back on something Boeing did that "wasn’t up to snuff."

 The Justice Department in 2021 agreed to seek dismissal of the charge after the three-year agreement if Boeing complies with all terms.
 Boeing admitted in court documents that two of its technical pilots deceived U.S. regulators about a key flight control system linked to both fatal crashes.